keycloakify/keycloakify/README.md

 Keycloakify is fully compatible with Keycloak from version 11 to 26...[and beyond](https://github.com/keycloakify/keycloakify/discussions/346#discussioncomment-5889791)

+> 📣 **Keycloakify 26 Released**
+> Themes built with Keycloakify versions **prior** to Keycloak 26 are **incompatible** with Keycloak 26.
+> To ensure compatibility, simply upgrade to the latest Keycloakify version for your major release (v10 or v11) and rebuild your theme.
+> No breaking changes have been introduced, but the target version ranges have been updated.
+For more details, see [this guide](https://docs.keycloakify.dev/targeting-specific-keycloak-versions).

 ## Sponsors

 Friends for the project, we trust and recommend their services.